 In order to analyse every cannabinoid’s potential, the researchers investigated the effects on mice with a similar form of cancer – the Mouse Mammary Tumour Virus.
 In addition to mouse trials, the researchers also examined the effects of cannabis on 87 human breast tumours.

-Per the study’s results, THC and CBD had several anti-cancer benefits in mice.
-Both cannabinoids investigated were found to constrain cancer growth, reduce the number of tumours, and reduce the number and the severity of metastases (secondary tumours in the lungs).
+According to the study’s results, THC and CBD had several anti-cancer benefits in mice.
+Both cannabinoids investigated were found to constrain cancer growth, reduce the number of tumours and reduce the number and the severity of metastases (secondary tumours in the lungs).

-While studying the human cancer tissue, the researchers found that cannabinoids may constrain cell proliferation and induce programmed cell death, or aptosis.
-Per the study, cannabinoids also seem to “impair tumour angiogenesis,” which allows tumours to receive more nutrients by letting blood vessels grow.
+While studying human cancer tissue, the researchers found that cannabinoids may constrain cell proliferation and induce programmed cell death, or aptosis.
+As stated by the study, cannabinoids also seem to “impair tumour angiogenesis” which allows tumours to receive more nutrients by letting blood vessels grow.

 One of the most relevant findings, according to the study, is that 91% of HER2-positive tumours actively express CB2 receptors.
-As we are aware of, both THC and CBD interact with CB2 receptors, and this might explain their interaction with breast cancer.
+We are aware that both THC and CBD interact with CB2 receptors which might explain their interaction with breast cancer.

-Additional research will be necessary before we can determine whether medical cannabis is an effective form of breast cancer treatment, but the results from the Spanish study are intriguing.
-Currently cannabis is used to counter nausea and other chemotherapy side effects, but evidence of its anti-cancer potential is evident.
+Additional research will be necessary before we can determine whether medical cannabis is an effective form of breast cancer treatment, but the results from this Spanish study are intriguing.
+Cannabis is currently used to counter nausea and other chemotherapy side effects, but evidence of its anti-cancer potential is becoming more evident.
 If scientifically proven to treat HER2-positive breast cancer, medical cannabis may replace chemotherapy as an effective follow-up to surgery.